 J.D. meets the klutzy Julie, and when he becomes smitten, Elliot attempts to help out with romance advice.
 Meanwhile, Carla tries to find Dr. Cox's soft side, when he refuses to kiss his son.
 Turk and the Janitor put together an air band to win a contest, but Kelso gives them a tremendous obstacle.

-J.D. is annoyed, that Julie doesn't laugh, so Elliot encourages him, to tell her his feelings, and Turk tries to use psychology to fix the issue.
-Meanwhile, Carla is upset, when the Janitor refers to a new nurse as a "hot young Carla," which intensifies her growing concern, that she is too old to conceive.
+J.D. is annoyed that Julie doesn't laugh, so Elliot encourages him to tell her his feelings, as Turk tries to use psychology to fix the issue.
+Meanwhile, Carla is upset when the Janitor refers to a new nurse as a "hot young Carla," which intensifies her growing concern that she is too old to conceive.

 J.D. is still dealing with his recent breakup and trying not to kill intern Keith, who has become annoyingly perfect.
 To make matters worse, a favorite patient is in a serious coma and each of the staff finds their own way to deal with it.
 Dr. Cox and the Janitor bond over drinks at the bar and Carla makes it her mission to make the hospital's gym female friendly.
 Meanwhile Turk suggests, that J.D. and Elliot find themselves 'booty calls'.